Lake George, New York, sweeping Adirondack mountain view across the calm waters of the Queen of American Lakes

 Best for Anniversary in Lake George

-Lake George at anniversary speed is a different town — less arcade, more porch.
+Lake George at anniversary speed is a different town, less arcade, more porch.
 The lake is loudest in July; the most romantic stays are a quiet boat ride away in Bolton Landing or on the western shore.
 The Sagamore Resort is the iconic American summer hotel done to its highest standard.
-Inn at Erlowest is the romantic ten-room castle with a tasting menu most guests remember years later.
-The Boathouse trades the resort for the lake itself — your bedroom literally floats on it.
+The adults-only Boathouse B&B trades the resort for the lake itself, five waterfront rooms in Bolton Landing where your bedroom all but floats on the water.
+For a quieter pairing, Saratoga Springs sits thirty minutes south.

 Most Iconic